zhycn/CodeStudy/docs/src/frontend/typescript/typescript-number.md

 function setRedComponent(value: RGBColor): void {
   if (value < 0 || value > 255 || !Number.isInteger(value)) {
-    throw new Error("RGB value must be an integer between 0 and 255.");
+    throw new Error('RGB value must be an integer between 0 and 255.');
   }
   // ...
 }